ethmarks/thessa/README.md

 ## Features

 - 🤖 **AI-Powered**: Uses [ch.at](https://ch.at/) for free, no-auth AI
-- 🌍 **Multilingual Touch**: Always includes a Bulgarian cognate as the 8th synonym
-- 📚 **Diverse Vocabulary**: Provides both common and rare, archaic alternatives
+- 🌍 **Diverse Vocabulary**: Provides both common and rare, archaic alternatives

 - 🆓 **Free to Use**: No API key required - works out of the box
 - 🎨 **Clean Interface**: Minimalist design with smooth interactions
 - 📖 **Instant Definitions**: Click any synonym to get AI-generated definitions